schuppo/PasswordStrengthPackage/README.md

 This package provides a validator for ensuring strong passwords in Laravel 4 applications.
 It is influenced quite a lot by [PasswordStrengthBundle for Symfony 2](ttps://github.com/jbafford/PasswordStrengthBundle).

+It is in a early stage of development but should fulfill its purpose.

 This Validations provided include:

 - minimum length